Residential Food Scraps Recycling Program

 Farmer Pirates Compost will empty it and leave a new compostable liner.

-We can only take what fits into your tote.
-Large yard waste drop off is free for city residents by taking it to 383 Babcock Street Monday-Friday 7:30 AM - 3:30 PM
+Although we can take small amounts of plant trimmings, yard waste drop off is already free for residents by taking it to 383 Babcock Street Monday-Friday 7:30 AM - 3:30 PM

 Eligibility and Rules